leopard-ai/betty/README.md

 Betty is an automatic differentiation library for *multilevel optimization (MLO)* and/or *generalized meta-learning*.

-It provides an easy-to-use, modular and maintainable programming interface for various MLO applications including meta-learning, hyperparameter optimization, neural architecture search, reinforcement learning, etc.
+It provides an easy-to-use, modular and unified programming interface for various MLO applications including meta-learning, hyperparameter optimization, neural architecture search, reinforcement learning, etc.